robinbrandt/lp-rust-wasm-3-connected-services/README.md

-# create-an-image-resizing-service-lp-author
+# Add a dependent microservice and UI

-Repository for liveProject: Create an Image-Resizing Service
+Repository for liveProject: Add a dependent microservice and UI